 Family Style- Louie’s Italian Restaurant

+One of the munchkins’ favorite Universal Orlando tips is heading to the back of the park at Universal Studios for the BEST theme park pizza we’ve ever had.
 Feeding a large family at a theme park can cost an arm and a leg.
 One way we save at Universal is by ordering a whole pizza pie from Louie’s Italian Restaurant.
-While a single slice will run you about $7 bucks, a whole pie so roughly $30 and comes with 8 slices.
-Don’t forget ice water is always complimentary so drink up.
+While a single slice will run you about $7 bucks, a whole pie so roughly $30 and comes with 8 slices. *Pro Tip- Don’t forget ice water is always complimentary so drink up.

 Cheap Shareable Treat- Lad Lard’s Pink Donut